 Revulsion at bad behavior by some teachers of Tantra is a major source of Consensus opposition to Vajrayana.
 The revulsion is justified, and the opposition is well-intended.
 It is based on the belief that such abuse is an inevitable consequence of the power dynamics of the teacher/student relationship, described as “the guru model” and supposedly alien to Western culture.
 This is mostly a misunderstanding.

 The power dynamics are not at all alien to the West; they are alien only to the contemporary American classroom model of teaching.
-The relationship between a PhD supervisor and a doctoral candidate is quite similar, as is the vocational master-apprentice system that is still common in parts of Europe.
+The relationship between a PhD supervisor and a doctoral candidate is quite similar to the tantric teacher-student relationship, as is the vocational master-apprentice system that is still common in parts of Europe.
 These do sometimes lead to similar patterns of abuse or neglect.
 So, of course, do pastor-flock relationships in Christianity and other religions.

 The Consensus also believes that a specific “guru model” is intrinsic to Vajrayana, which makes it fatally flawed and unworkable in the West.
 This is also mostly a misunderstanding.
 There is no single model; teacher/student relationships are highly varied in Vajrayana.
 Each of them is culturally specific to some degree, so it is legitimate to find alternatives in different cultures.
 In ours, some sort of institutional oversight would probably be helpful.